Ian McShane

 Ian David McShane (born 29 September 1942) is an English actor.
 His television performances include the title role in the BBC series Lovejoy (1986, 1991–1994), Al Swearengen in Deadwood (2004–2006) and its 2019 film continuation, and Mr. Wednesday in American Gods (2017–2021).
 For the original series of Deadwood, McShane won the Golden Globe Award for Best Actor – Television Series Drama and received a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
 As a producer of the film, he was nominated for the Primetime Emmy Award for Outstanding Television Movie.

-His film roles include Harry Brown in The Wild and the Willing (1962), Charlie Cartwright in If It's Tuesday, This Must Be Belgium (1969), Wolfe Lissner in Villain (1971), Teddy Bass in Sexy Beast (2000), Frank Powell in Hot Rod (2007), Blackbeard in Pirates of the Caribbean: On Stranger Tides (2011), and Winston Scott in the John Wick franchise (2014–present).
+His film roles include Harry Brown in The Wild and the Willing (1962), Charlie Cartwright in If It's Tuesday, This Must Be Belgium (1969), Sgt.Pilot Andy Moore in Battle of Britain (1969), Wolfe Lissner in Villain (1971), Teddy Bass in Sexy Beast (2000), Frank Powell in Hot Rod (2007), Tai Lung in Kung Fu Panda (2008) and Kung Fu Panda 4 (2024), Blackbeard in Pirates of the Caribbean: On Stranger Tides (2011), and Winston Scott in the John Wick franchise (2014–present).

 Early life

 McShane was born in Blackburn, Lancashire on 29 September 1942.
-He is the child of professional footballer Harry (1920–2012) and Irene McShane (née Cowley; 1922–2020).
+He is the child of professional footballer Harry (1920–2012) and Irene McShane (née Cowley; 1921–2021).
 His father was Scottish, from Holytown, Lanarkshire.
 His mother, who was born in England, was of Irish and English descent.
-McShane grew up in Davyhulme, Manchester and attended Stretford Grammar School.
-After being a member of the National Youth Theatre, he studied at the Royal Academy of Dramatic Art (RADA), with Anthony Hopkins and John Hurt.
-McShane shared a flat with Hurt, whom he called his "oldest friend in the business", and was still a student at RADA when he appeared with Hurt in his first film The Wild and the Willing in 1962.
+McShane grew up in Davyhulme, Lancashire (now in Greater Manchester), and attended Stretford Grammar School.
+After being a member of the National Youth Theatre, he studied at the Royal Academy of Dramatic Art (RADA) with Anthony Hopkins and John Hurt.
+McShane shared a flat with Hurt, whom he called his "oldest friend in the business", and was still a student at RADA when he appeared with Hurt in his first film, The Wild and the Willing, in 1962.
 He later played Satan in the York Mystery Plays in 1963.